 Ravitch's book has lessons for Milwaukee schools

-Public education is in crisis across America.
+Public education is a battleground across America.
 And in Milwaukee, it is no different.

 In recent months, the state has withheld money from MPS, Milwaukee Mayor Tom Barrett and Gov. Jim Doyle have proposed mayoral control of the district and new legislation gives the Wisconsin State Superintendent of Public Instruction Tony Evers more control over failing schools and districts, which many see as code for "Milwaukee Public Schools."

 Wisconsin's application for federal Race to the Top funds failed earlier this year, depriving MPS and other state districts much needed resources.

 Milwaukee -- who soon welcomes a new superintendent, Gregory Thornton -- gets noticed on the national stage and so you can expect to read about MPS in "The Death and Life of the Great American School System: How Testing and Choice Are Undermining Education," the new book by New York-based Diane Ravitch.

 Ravitch -- who was assistant secretary of education in the elder Bush's cabinet and was appointed by Bill Clinton to the National Assessment Governing Board -- is a research professor of education at New York University and a senior fellow at the Brookings Institution.
 She is also a respected education historian and writer.

 In the book, which she wrote after reconsidering some of her long-held beliefs about education, Ravitch looks at some of the recent trends in school reform -- from vouchers, choice and charter schools to a heavier than ever focus on testing and accountability to attempts to force successful business management ideas onto public schools.